mehranredrose/Spread-Cards/README.md

 User enters many values of cards and the program calculate them and Show the result Graphical.

-I used Pygame library in this Program :)
+I used Python and Pygame library in this Program :)